ileandre/RemindMe/README.md

 # SWOT Analysis:
-Heading into project week and with all your planning in mind, consider your Strengths, Weaknesses, Opportunities, and Threats as they relate to your final project.
-How will you overcome your weaknesses and threats?

 **Strength**
 I have solid understanding of all the concepts we've learned and believe I can properly implement them into my project.